One of the biggest challenges in raising kids is learning to parent well—OK, reasonably well—when you’re angry.

 So, what can one do, given that angry parenting is inevitable?

 That’s a multi-faceted question with a number of potential answers.
 But I want to focus on a couple of things.
-First of all, we tend to think that the answer to anger is self-control.
+First of all, we tend to think the answer to anger is self-control.
 And sometimes it is.
 Suppressing angry words and deeds via supreme acts of willpower is necessary at times.
 Self-control can keep us from doing or saying destructive things.
 It can keep us out of jail.

-I remember a day, years ago, at Canada’s Wonderland when, almost as soon as we’d walking in the gate, my son and I got into a power struggle, basically about when to buy him some sort of trinket or gew gaw at one of the concession stands.
+I remember a day, years ago, at Canada’s Wonderland when, almost as soon as we’d walked in the gate, my son and I got into a power struggle, basically about when to buy him some sort of trinket or gew-gaw at one of the concession stands.
 He wanted it “now.”
 I was afraid that if we bought something “now,” later on he would see something better and start campaigning for that too.
 So I wanted to wait and help him make a choice later.

 How could Self-Reg have helped me that day?
 Reframing would have been a good start.
 Reframing could have helped me understand that stressors—the novelty, the overstimulation, the waiting—were driving my son’s behaviour.
-It wasn’t that he was being annoying, spoiled and immature or that I “failed” in my authoritative parental duty to get him to accept my decision.
+It wasn’t that he was being annoying, spoiled and immature nor that I “failed” in my authoritative parental duty to get him to accept my decision.

 Therefore, Respond and Restore is the other step of Self-Reg that could have been so helpful to me that day.
 I put all my energy into finding the magic button that would get my son to stop hyperfocusing on the toy I wouldn’t buy him (yet).
 And trying to control my anger and frustration generated volumes of negative energy.
 I couldn’t stop “kicking” myself for feeling bad.